mattmalcher/MissingMaps2/Readme.md

  `<your username>` @ `127.0.0.1`.

-If you have trouble logging into your database this[stack overflow link](https://stackoverflow.com/questions/11919391/postgresql-error-fatal-role-username-does-not-exist)may be of use.
+If you have trouble logging into your database this [stack overflow link](https://stackoverflow.com/questions/11919391/postgresql-error-fatal-role-username-does-not-exist)may be of use.

 My advice is to use pgAdmin 3 on macOS because it just works.
 If you use PgAdmin4 and encounter problems, the following may be of interest: